Aaron Rodgers Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 - Rodgers averages 237.4 passing yards per game in nine matchups against the Vikings, 30.1 fewer yards his over/under in Sunday's game.

-- Rodgers threw a touchdown pass seven times and multiple TDs in four of those games against the Vikings.
+- Rodgers had one touchdown pass seven times and multiple TDs four times against the Vikings.

 - Note: Rodgers' stats vs. Vikings date back to 2016.

-- The Vikings are giving up 260.6 passing yards per game this year, the NFL's 16th-ranked pass defense.
+- The Vikings are allowing 260.6 passing yards per game this year, the NFL's 16th-ranked pass defense.

-- The Vikings' defense is eighth in the NFL, allowing 1.4 passing touchdowns per game.
+- The Vikings have allowed 13 touchdowns through the air (1.4 per game).
+They are eighth in the NFL in that category.

 Recent Performances